pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_intro.rst

      find out where they are.
 Hopefully they work as advertised.
 Copy them to a working directory, and shake 'em 'til you break 'em.

-   * The class and module descriptions :ref:`here
+   * The :ref:`class and module descriptions
      <classes_and_modules>`.
 It should be fairly comprehensive and
      definitive.